Here, I’ll first talk about some of our settlements where a drunk driver caused our clients’ injury in Florida.

 GEICO paid the $30,000 uninsured motorist insurance limits to settle the passenger’s injury case.

-Lady Hit by Drunk Driver Gets $25,000 for Minor Injuries
+Passenger Hit by Drunk Driver Gets $25,000 for Minor Injuries

 We represented a young woman who was a passenger in a car.
 A drunk driver hit her at an intersection, where Shenandoah meets West Flagler, near Little Havana in Miami-Dade County, Florida.

-The OB/GYN doctor did not relate the death of the fetus to the auto accident.
+Her OB/GYN doctor did not relate the death of the fetus to the auto accident.

 Florida law allows you to make a claim for emotional damages of an expectant mother and father resulting from a stillbirth caused by the negligence of another.